Flow Matching Beyond Kinematics: Generating Jets with Particle-ID and Trajectory Displacement Information: Results

 \section{Results}

 In the following, we first evaluate the distributions of the constituent-level features that the model was trained on.
-Afterwards, we evaluate jet-level features that are derived from the constituent-level features, namely the jet mass, the $N$-subjettiness~\cite{Thaler_2011_subjettiness} ratios $\tau_{32}$ and $\tau_{21}$ as well as the $D_2$~\cite{larkoski2016analytic} observable, which is a ratio of energy correlation functions~\cite{Larkoski_2013_energy_correlation_functions}.
-Lastly, we train a binary classifier as in Ref.~\cite{CaloFlowKrause_2023} to distinguish between real jets from the \jetclass\ dataset and fake jets generated by our model, which allows us to evaluate the quality of the generated jets further.
+Afterwards, we evaluate jet-level features that are derived from the constituent-level features, namely the jet mass, the $N$-subjettiness~\cite{Thaler_2011_subjettiness} ratios\footnote{ For the calculation of the subjettiness, the particles are clustered into two and three subjets with the \mbox{$k_t$-algorithm} and the winner-takes-all clustering scheme using \texttt{scikit-hep/fastjet}~\cite{aryan_roy_2023_7504167}. } $\tau_{32}$ and $\tau_{21}$ as well as the $D_2$~\cite{larkoski2016analytic} observable, which is a ratio of energy correlation functions~\cite{Larkoski_2013_energy_correlation_functions}.
+Lastly, we train a binary classifier as in Ref.~\cite{CaloFlowKrause_2023} to distinguish between real jets from the \jetclass\ dataset and jets generated by our model, which allows us to evaluate the quality of the generated jets further.

 For the evaluation of our model, we generate 5M jets (i.e. \num{500 000} jets per jet type) and evaluate the different feature categories separately.
-Instead of using the Wasserstein-1 distance as a metric for the agreement between the generated and the target distribution as in \cite{mpgan2022,EPiC-GAN,pcjedi2023}, we are following \cite{epicly} and using the Kullback-Leibler (KL) divergence.
+Instead of using the Wasserstein-1 distance as a metric for the agreement between the generated and the target distribution as in \cite{mpgan2022,EPiC-GAN,pcjedi2023}, we are following \cite{epicly} and using the Kullback-Leibler (KL) divergence $\mathrm{KL}(p_{\text{JetClass}} || p_{\text{EPiC-FM}})$.
 As explained there, this metric choice is motivated by the fact that the Wasserstein-1 distance is well-suited for detecting distributions with different support, but can lead to misleading results for cases where the distributions have the same overlapping support but differ mainly in their shapes.